 - Projects offered in collaboration with another Next Level Trails applicant.

-- Projects that are a part of a national or multi-state trail system (regionally significant projects only).
+- Projects that are part of a national or multi-state trail system (regionally significant projects only).

 - Projects that connect trail users to nature (locally significant projects only).

-- Projects in counties considered deficient in trail miles per capita (locally significant projects only).
+- Projects in townships considered deficient in trail miles per capita (locally significant projects only).

 - Projects that provide access to a population not currently within a 5-mile radius of a trail.